Maintaining Your F-1 Status

 I-20 and the Anticipated Graduation Date

 Make certain your I-20 accurately reflects your anticipated program completion date (graduation date).
 This is the date at which a student is expected to complete the degree.
 The program end date can be found in the “Program of Study” section of the I-20.
 If you will not be able to complete all degree requirements by your program end date, you should complete the Request for Extension of I-20 form at least one month prior to the program end date.
 It is very important that your I-20 does not “expire” as that could have negative consequences to immigration status.
 Alternatively, if you will be graduating early, please contact your Designated School Official when you have received approval from the Committee of Student Standing and Programs (CSSP).
 It’s very important that the program end date on your I-20 accurately reflects when you will complete graduation requirements.

-If you would like to study at another school, you must request to transfer your SEVIS record to your new school before you can begin full-time studies there.
+If you would like to study at a school other than Haverford, you must request to transfer your SEVIS record to your new school before you can begin full-time studies there.
 There are benefits to transferring your SEVIS record:

 - You do not pay the SEVIS fee again.

 - You can remain in the United States in between programs.